-30 joint assets, life insurance, and beneficiary designations Forfeiture Revocation.
-31 (1) As used in this section: 32 (a) "Disposition or appointment of property" includes a transfer of an item of property 33 or any other benefit to a beneficiary designated in a governing instrument.
-34 (b) "Disqualifying homicide" means a homicide established by a preponderance of the 35 evidence that meets the elements of any felony homicide offense in Title 76, Chapter 5, 36 Offenses Against the Person, except automobile homicide, applying the same principles of 37 culpability and defenses as in Title 76, including but not limited to Chapter 2, Principles of 38 Criminal Responsibility.
-39 [(b)] (c) "Governing instrument" means a governing instrument executed by the 40 decedent.
+20 be it enacted by the Legislature of the state of Otan.
+29 Section 1.
+Section 75-2-803 is amended to read: 30 75-2-803.
+Definitions Effect of homicide on intestate succession, wills, trusts, 31 joint assets, life insurance, and beneficiary designations Forfeiture Revocation.
+32 (1) As used in this section: 33 (a) "Disposition or appointment of property" includes a transfer of an item of property 34 or any other benefit to a beneficiary designated in a governing instrument.
+35 (b) "Disqualifying homicide" means a homicide established by a preponderance of the 36 evidence that meets the elements of any felony homicide offense in Title 76, Chapter 5, 37 Offenses Against the Person, except automobile homicide, applying the same principles of 38 culpability and defenses as in Title 76, Utah Criminal Code, including but not limited to 39 Chapter 2, Principles of Criminal Responsibility.
+40 (c) "Governing instrument" means a governing instrument executed by the decedent.
 41 (d) "Killer" means a person who commits a disqualifying homicide.
-42 [(c)] (e) "Revocable," with respect to a disposition, appointment, provision, or 43 nomination, means one under which the decedent, at the time of or immediately before death, 44 was alone empowered, by law or under the governing instrument, to cancel the designation, in 45 favor of the killer, whether or not the decedent was then empowered to designate himself in 46 place of his killer and whether or not the decedent then had capacity to exercise the power.
-47 (2) An individual who [feloniously and intentionally kills] commits a disqualifying 48 homicide of the decedent forfeits all benefits under this chapter with respect to the decedent's 49 estate, including an intestate share, an elective share, an omitted spouse's or child's share, a 50 homestead allowance, exempt property, and a family allowance.
-If the decedent died intestate 51 the decedent's intestate estate passes as if the killer disclaimed his intestate share.
-52 (3) The [felonious and intentional] killing of the decedent by means of a disqualifying 53 homicide: 54 (a) revokes any revocable: 55 (i) disposition or appointment of property made by the decedent to the killer in a 56 governing instrument; 57 (ii) provision in a governing instrument conferring a general or nongeneral power of appointment on the killer; and
+42 (e) "Revocable," with respect to a disposition, appointment, provision, or nomination, 43 means one under which the decedent, at the time of or immediately before death, was alone 44 empowered, by law or under the governing instrument, to cancel the designation, in favor of 45 the killer, whether or not the decedent was then empowered to designate himself in place of his 46 killer and whether or not the decedent then had capacity to exercise the power.
+47 (2) (a) An individual who commits a disqualifying homicide of the decedent forfeits all 48 benefits under this chapter with respect to the decedent's estate, including an intestate share, an 49 elective share, an omitted spouse's or child's share, a homestead allowance, exempt property, 50 and a family allowance.
+51 (b) If the decedent died intestate, the decedent's intestate estate passes as if the killer 52 disclaimed his intestate share.
+53 (3) The killing of the decedent by means of a disqualifying homicide: 54 (a) revokes any revocable: 55 (i) disposition or appointment of property made by the decedent to the killer in a 56 governing instrument; 57 (ii) provision in a governing instrument conferring a general or nongeneral power of 58 appointment on the killer; and